Skip to main content

 6. Accessibility

-All images you use in your OER will need long descriptions so that screen reader software can tell learners who have visual impairments what is included in the image.
+All images you use in your resource will need long descriptions so screen reader software being used by learners who have visual impairments can tell them what is included in the image.
 For example:

 • A diagram, graph or flowchart which contains any text in the image must have a long description (alt description) which includes all of this text in a logical way.